matrix-org/matrix-spec-proposals/proposals/2772-jitsi-notifications.md

 Implementors must ensure to implement the condition checking for a state event, else there would be potential for this to be triggered by user without permission to send state events.

+## Unstable prefix
+In the unstable stage, the IDs for these rules are:
+ * `.im.vector.jitsi`
+ * `.im.vector.jitsi_legacy1`
+ * `.im.vector.jitsi_legacy2`

+Any client implementing support for these rules in the unstable phase should treat the stable and unstable identifiers of each rule as the same rule.